iziamtso/P3D/README.md

 </OL>

 <h3> <img src="./imgs/classify_border.png"> Classification </h3>

 Points are classified by a trained deep learning model.
 The model uses binary classification and separates lamina and stem points.
-Models were trained using Fast Point Feature Historgram (FPFH) feature set from PCL.
+Models were trained using [Fast Point Feature Historgram (FPFH)](http://www.pointclouds.org/) feature set from PCL.
 P3D comes with a few pretrained models.
-Models can be found in TF_Models folder with ".pb" tensorflow file extension.
+Models can be found in TF_Models folder with __".pb"__ tensorflow file extension.
-To use a model click on classify button (button icon at the top) on the left menu, controls panel on the lower right should appear.
+To use a model, click on _classify_ button (button icon at the top) on the left menu, controls panel on the lower right should appear.
-In the controls panel click *Browse* button to provide a path to *".pb"* file and then click Run *classification*.
+In the controls panel click __Browse__ button to provide a path to __".pb"__ file and then click __Run Classification__.
-For details on why FPFH was selected, what parameters were used for training please refer to~\citep{Ziamtsov2019}.
+For details on why FPFH was selected, what parameters were used for training please refer to our publication [_Machine Learning Approaches to Improve Three Basic Plant Phenotyping Tasks Using Three-Dimensional Point Clouds_](http://www.plantphysiol.org/content/181/4/1425).

 <h3> <img src="./imgs/lamina_segement_border.png"> Lamina counting and segmentation</h3>